 The ever-popular Arnold Palmer launched the professional golf world to new heights—turning pro shortly after winning the 1954 U.S. Amateur.
 His likeable personality and ability to win was the perfect combination to capture a newfound television audience to the sport.

 “Arnie’s Army,” as his fan base is known, could follow his exploits on course and at home, and even in the movies when he did a cameo as himself in Bob Hope’s Call Me Bwana (1963).
 In the 1960’s, he even had his own television series, Challenge Golf, which he both hosted and played in matches on a variety of courses, including Pebble Beach.

-He is still active in many businesses including Pebble Beach Company and Arnold Palmer Design Company through which he has been active in golf course architecture since 1972, receiving the Donald Ross Award in 1999.
-Among his many golf awards are the Bob Jones Award (1971), Herb Graffis Award (1977), Old Tom Morris Award (1983), and Golfer of the Century.
+Until his death in 2016 he remained active in many businesses including Pebble Beach Company and Arnold Palmer Design Company.
+Among his many golf awards were the Bob Jones Award (1971), Herb Graffis Award (1977), Old Tom Morris Award (1983), and Golfer of the Century.
 He was named as a charter member of the World Golf Hall of Fame when it was established in 1974.